 The competition officials may impose a ruling entitled "Did Not Finish" (DNF) for any infractions listed below.
 This list does not restrict the ruling of the officials for any infraction, which may occur and is not listed below.
 DNF may be imposed:

-4210.4.1 for skiing out of the course boundaries, which includes not crossing the gate line or the finish gate.
+4210.3.1 for skiing out of the course boundaries, which includes not crossing the gate line (see 4210.4) or the Finish gate.